staff0rd/documentation/http-api/index.md

 > [!NOTE]
 > These are not officially supported by Event Store.

-### Content Types
+### Content types

 The preferred way of determining which content type responses Event Store serves is to set the `Accept` header on the request.
-As some clients do not deal well with HTTP headers when caching, appending a format parameter to the URL is also supported, e.g., `?format=xml`.
+As some clients do not deal well with HTTP headers when caching, appending a format parameter to the URL is also supported, for example, `?format=xml`.

 The accepted content types for POST requests are: